chipmanj/SeqSGPV/README.md

 # Why change monitoring frequency

-Controlling the design-based Type I error is generally considered an important metric for reducing the risk of false discoveries.
+Controlling the design-based Type I error is recommended for trials to receive regulatory approval US Food and Drug Administration (2010).
 In SeqSGPV, error rates can be controlled through PRISM specification and/or monitoring frequency.[^2]

 Since scientific relevance (i.e., PRISM) is considered fixed, monitoring frequency is a targettable means for controlling error rates.
 These